erroronline1/qualitymanagement/readme.md

 * there will be an automated check if you have your documents fitting to all queried aspects
 * you will be asked if you want to export/update the files list for the assistant application

+### why office though?
+it's widely agreed upon that excel does not serve as a sufficient database. on the other hand most people are experienced with office to the degree where all this can be considered usable.

 explanatory readme-files:
 * [administrative lists and document blueprint](administration/readme.md)
 * [timetable blueprints](timetables/readme.md)